Definition of stratum boundaries (SSIR 2024)

 Although not required a surveyor may choose to define the stratum boundaries by providing across section.

 A cross section is the representation of the stratum, through a vertical plane, of the lots visible when viewed along a designated line.
 The designated line is referred to as the section line.
 The section line must be identified in the plan view.
+The direction of view is shown in the plan views by arrows at the terminals of the section line see below

 figure c